\

 conservatorship and elder law in georgia

-When it comes to elder care law, sometimes truth is as strange – or at least almost as strange – as fiction…
+When it comes to elder law and conservatorships, sometimes truth is as strange – or at least almost as strange – as fiction…

-I wouldn’t have known about the Netflix movie entitled I Care A Lot, were it not for several friends who called to ask me questions after watching it.
+I didn’t know about the Netflix movie entitled I Care A Lot.
+Then, several friends called to ask me questions after watching it.
 While the film put unrealistic fears into my friends’ minds, there is some truth to the underlying story.
-I watched the film and can tell you that the basics of the story are loosely based on fact.
+I watched the film.
+And I can tell you that the basics of the story are loosely based on fact.

 • The person has advanced mental incapacity (i.e. Alzheimer’s, dementia, traumatic closed-head injury, coma, etc.): Or